-To insure that each student has met the guidelines required promotes a fair and equitable contest
+Documentation serves to insure each student has met the guidelines required of all competitors to promote a fair and equitable contest.

 HOW DO I KNOW IF THE DOCUMENTATION MY STUDENT FOUND FOR UIL PROSE OR POETRY IS ADEQUATE?

 Check the chapter in the UIL Prose & Poetry Handbook that discusses appropriate and inappropriate documentation, and the official website for recent rulings.
 If you still aren't sure, contact the State Speech Director.
 Tip: Don't wait until the week of your district meet to call the League office.
 Allow plenty of time for your student to polish another piece, in the event the ruling isn't in your favor.